mardix/litedom/docs/content/guide-docs/shared-state.md

 ### State Manager Interface

-For the  to be hooked in Litedom, it must have the following methods:
+For the store to be hooked into Litedom, it must have the following methods:

 **`getState()`** : To return the full state of the store.